 As you might gather, mistakes will not help you or your ship and for long distance flights you don’t really want to be damaging it on every fuel stop.

-I found I could reduce my chances of screwing up by not attempting to push the fuel scoop to it’s maximum.
-Fly close enough to the star to begin the process and as both the temperature and refueling rates rise begin to slow down.
-When the temperature starts hitting the 70% levels, begin to gently pull up – keeping pulling up until you reach a point where the temperature level remains stable then come to a halt (still in supercruise) and level out the ship.
+I found I could reduce my chances of screwing up by not attempting to push the fuel scoop to its maximum.
+Fly close enough to the star to begin the process and as the temperature and refueling rates rise, usually I aim for the temperature hitting the 70% levels, begin to pull up.
+Keep doing so until you reach a point where the temperature level remains stable during the refuelling then come to a halt (still in supercruise, that’s about 30Km/s) and level out the ship.

-You won’t be refueling as fast as you potentially could but you should be able to do it safely.
+You won’t be refueling as fast as you could by travelling at speed but you should be able to do it safely.
+Depending on the activity in the system and if anyone is chasing you you can take a moment to plan the next part of your trip, reconfigure firing groups or grab a drink.
 Once you’re done just point the ship’s nose away from the star and speed up again.
-When you are far enough from the star the fuel scoop will retract and then it is safe for jumping into hyperspace and onto your next destination.
+When you are far enough from the star the fuel scoop will retract and then it is safe for your ship to make a frameshift jump into onto your next destination.

-Not every star you visit will allow you to refuel so it’z wise to be conservative when you decide on your next fuel stop.
+Not every star you visit will allow you to refuel so it’s wise to be conservative when you decide on your next fuel stop.
 Only certain star types will allow refuelling: A, B, F, G, K, M, O, or “KGB FOAM” as suggested in the Frontier Forums.
-Consider revisiting the galaxy map to find those stars close by that will fulfill your needs and then replot your destination course from there.
+The game will now highlight on galaxy map the last star you can refuel at but you might still find it useful to check the galaxy map and if there is a star close by that will do the job better (with a station) and replot your destination to there.

 The rewards of boldly going…